MicrosoftDocs/SupportArticles-docs/Viva/Glint/contact-support/get-support-viva-glint.md

 1. Sign in to the [Microsoft 365 admin center](https://admin.microsoft.com/adminportal/home?#/homepage) by using your Microsoft credentials.
 1. At the bottom-right corner of the page, select **Help & support**.
 1. In the **How can we help?** pane that appears, enter *Viva Glint* in the text box.
 If you get a list of suggested topics, select the one that's closest to your issue.
-If none of the suggested topics apply, eneter your specific issue, and then press **Enter**.
+If none of the suggested topics apply, enter your specific issue, and then press **Enter**.
 1. If the results aren't helpful, select **Contact support** at the bottom of the pane.

    :::image type="content" source="./media/get-support-viva-glint/select-contact-support.png" alt-text="Screenshot of the Contact Support option.":::